IsAvaible/dart-webuntis/README.md

 DateTime monday = mostRecentWeekday(DateTime.now(), DateTime.monday), friday = mostRecentWeekday(DateTime.now(), DateTime.friday);
 var myTimetable = await mySession.getTimetable(myId, startDate: monday, endDate: friday);
 ```
-If a function you want to use is not implemented by the wrapper yet, you can use the .customRequest method.
+If a function you want to use is not implemented by the wrapper yet, you can use the customRequest method.
 This will return whatever the response of the API was as a JsonDecoded Object.
-This will be either a Map or a List most of the times.
+This will be either a Map or a List most of the time.
 ```dart
 var teachers = await mySession.customRequest("getTeachers", {});
 // You may use the result with a custom IdProvider or similar